 Harmonics and Harmonic Frequency in AC Circuits

-There are two types of circuit.
+There are two types of circuits.

 1. Linear Circuit

-2. Non Linear circuit
+2. Non-linear circuit

-In a linear circuit the current follows the voltage.The current increase or decrease proportionally with increase/decrease of voltage.
-The V-I characteristics of the devices is linear is called linear devices.
-The example of the linear device is a resistor.
+In a linear circuit, the current follows the voltage.
+The current increases or decreases proportionally with the increase/decrease of voltage.
+The V-I characteristics of the devices are linear and called linear devices.
+An example of a linear device is a resistor.
 The linear devices follow the Ohm’s Law.
-If the voltage applied across resistor is sinusoidal the current flowing through it is also sinusoidal.
+If the voltage applied across the resistor is sinusoidal, the current flowing through it is also sinusoidal.

-What is fundamental frequency?
+What is a fundamental frequency?

 Image result for sinusoidal waveform